astrokin/CoreSimulatorRenaming/README.md

 2. put sh identifire.sh
 3. press Enter

-Open with Finder at /Library/Developer/CoreSimulator/Devices and you will easily understand what device are you looking through
+Open with Finder at /Library/Developer/CoreSimulator/Devices and you will easily understand what iOS simulator are you looking through